 In addition to in-class work, assigned readings and projects, students will participate in fifteen (15) hours of supervised fieldwork assignments in a variety of public school settings.
-Fieldwork details are found on the Cougar Course site.
+Details on the fieldwork are found on the Cougar Course site.
 Documentation of these hours is required to receive a grade in EDUC 350.
 Cal State San Marcos students are expected to adhere to professional standards in their dress and behavior in the field.
-Required clearances (Certificate of Clearance/Live Scan, Tuberculin (TB) Risk Assessment) are the responsibility of the student.
-A letter of recommendation (usually from the classroom teacher where most of the fieldwork is done) is a requirement for admission to the Cal State San Marcos Teacher Credentialing Programs.
-Students may NOT engage in fieldwork hours until Live Scan and Tuberculin (TB) Risk Assessment are cleared.
-You will need to provide your instructor with verification of Live Scan clearance.
-Be prepared to show evidence of Live Scan and TB clearances at school sites.
+Required clearances (Certificate of Clearance, TB) are the responsibility of the student.
+A letter of recommendation (usually from the classroom teacher where most of the fieldwork is done) is a requirement for admission to the Cal State San Marcos Teacher Credentialing programs.